source: Westfield State University

 But not anymore!
 With the boom in shipping industry, underwater internet cables, besides government regulations regarding oil spills and the potential of minerals underwater (which was the reasons why I started the research in the first place) have all made Ocean GIS an interesting requirement.

 ArcGIS toolbox for Maritime Applications is probably the only complete solution that exists right now that would have made my research few years back much more simplier.
 It is interesting to note the number of projects that ESRI has taken up in its “Ocean GIS Initiative” that will not only aid in Ocean GIS application but also assist in understanding the complex world of water that surrounds us.
-Over 90% of cargo is being shipped via Ships and at least a hundred million people world over depend on the oceans for their living.
+Over 90% of cargo is shipped via Ships and at least a hundred million people world over depend on the oceans for their living.
 Oil spills and other disasters in the past could not be modelled using GIS but now we have the means to model them.

 GIS is now scaling greater depths than ever before.
 What do you think?